-In this work, we propose a novel HapticVLA framework that incorporates Safety-Aware Reward-Weighted Flow Matching (SA-RWFM) action expert for encoding tactile-aware safe contact-rich manipulation abilities into VLA and Tactile Distillation (TD) framework that incorporates a distilled tactile token, rather than raw tactile sensor feedback, into the VLA model.
-As shown in Fig.~\ref{fig:method}, our proposed approach comprises three main stages: (1) \textit{Offline Tactile Reward Calculation}, where we compute rewards for each collected episode based on the state of the manipulator and tactile feedback penalizing high grasping forces applied to fragile objects; (2) \textit{SmolVLA~\cite{shukor2025smolvla} with SA-RWFM action expert training}, where we fine-tine VLA incorporating for tactile sensors feedback aligning it with state and vision modalities; (3) \textit{TD framework} where trained with SA-RWFM SmolVLA is distilled into a conventional SmolVLA enabling tactile-aware reasoning without requiring direct sensor measurements.
+In this work, we propose a novel HapticVLA framework that incorporates a Safety-Aware Reward-Weighted Flow Matching (SA-RWFM) action expert for encoding tactile-aware safe contact-rich manipulation abilities into VLA and a Tactile Distillation (TD) framework that incorporates a distilled tactile token, rather than raw tactile sensor feedback, into the VLA model.
+As shown in Fig.~\ref{fig:method}, our proposed approach comprises three main stages: (1) \textit{Offline Tactile Reward Calculation}, where we compute rewards for each collected episode based on the state of the manipulator and tactile feedback, penalizing high grasping forces applied to fragile objects; (2) \textit{SmolVLA} with SA-RWFM action expert training ~\cite{shukor2025smolvla}, where we fine-tune VLA incorporating tactile sensors feedback and aligning it with state and vision modalities; (3) \textit{TD framework}, in which the SA-RWFM-trained SmolVLA is distilled into a conventional SmolVLA enabling tactile-aware reasoning without requiring direct sensor measurements.
 This approach enables real-world deployment on a wide range of robotic setups that lack tactile sensors, reducing hardware complexity and cost while still benefiting from tactile-aware VLA manipulation.

-\section{RELATED WORK}
+\section{Related Work}